jrsinclair/mazes-presentation/presentation.md

 ## A Goldilocks problem

 Note: The nice thing about generating mazes is that the problem is not too big, and not too small.
 An issue I often have is that people ask me for 'real world' examples.
-But the trouble with 'real world' examples is tha they're way more complex than you can reasonably talk about in a 25 minute presentation.
+But the trouble with 'real world' examples is that they're way more complex than you can reasonably talk about in a 25 minute presentation.
 But a maze is just complex enough to be interesting.

 ---